zeusdeux/isInViewport/readme.md

 ```
 This returns all the elements that are in the viewport while taking into account the `tolerance` criterion.
 Since it returns the element(s) it can *thus be chained* with other jQuery methods.
-When a custom viewport is specified, it uses that to calculate if the element is in *that* viewport or not.
+When a viewport selector is specified, it uses that to calculate if the element is in *that* viewport or not.
-When a custom viewport is *not* specified, it defaults to *window* as the viewport.
+When a viewport selector is *not* specified, it defaults to *window* as the viewport.
+The viewport selector is any valid jQuery selector.

 ###### Defaults:
 - `tolerance` defaults to `0`